ynchuang/ad2kg/README.md

 # Ad2kg

-This is a repo for SIGIR demo paper
+This is a repo for SIGIR demo paper.
+To visit our demo website, please refer to [DiscoverPath.top](http://www.discoverpath.top/).

 ## Repository structure